Stand On Your Own

 After asking Ann about the importance of funding for the vocational centre, I got this response.
 “Funding for the Vocational Centre is particularly important, as so many children leaving our Primary 7 classes will not afford even government Senior schools & even those that do – after 4 years there are no jobs & they have no skills for self-employment.
 Our existing classes are almost self-funding, classes such as tailoring & knitting make school uniforms.
 In the salon students learn and practice by doing the hair of local village clients”.

-The vocational kitchen/restaurant – being on the main trans Africa highway will bring in an income and help fund other training classes.
+We’re currently building a vocational kitchen/restaurant – being on the main trans Africa highway will bring in an income and help fund other training classes.
 We plan vehicle servicing, (for passing safari vehicles so drivers can have vehicles checked while clients have lunch break) and other traffic on the way route to Rwanda and Congo.
 Then later building trades such as: carpentry, plumbing, bricklaying, electrician, welding etc. We’re also building dormitories to accept vocational students from further afield.

-Ann interviewing Denis and a group of lady volunteers who went to safari and slept in a campsite around in a fishing village.
+Ann interviewing Denis and a group of lady volunteers who went to safari and slept in a campsite around in a fishing

 A video diary of a volunteer at Uganda Lodge from 2014.
 It shows aspects of life in Uganda as well as including Safaris with Mr. Denis Aheirwe -Director of Stand On Your Own NGO.